Ukraine forces, separatists fight first serious battles in months

 The fighting started around 3 a.m. (midnight GMT) and ended almost 12 hours later.

-"For the moment, storming operations have been halted," Ukrainian Defence Minister Stepan Poltorak told reporters.
+"For the moment, storming operations have been halted," Ukrainian Defense Minister Stepan Poltorak told reporters.

 A military spokesman was later quoted by Interfax news agency as saying that separatists had launched new attacks on Maryinka and that parts of the town were on fire.
 Other spokesmen said government troops were in control.